TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 Cannula A thin tube fitted into your hand or arm each time you have chemotherapy treatment through which the drugs are administered.

 Cardiotoxicity When the heart muscles are weakened, and the heart is not as efficient at pumping blood.
-This can be a side effect of certain chemotherapy drugs and you may have regular scans of your heart to check for damage.
+This can be a side effect of certain chemotherapy drugs or targeted therapies and you may have regular scans of your heart to check for damage.
 See echo cardiogram in our ‘During Treatment generally’ section of this glossary.

 Central Line/Hickman Line A long, thin hollow tube inserted into a vein in your chest to give chemotherapy or other drugs.
 See the Macmillan website for more information.